What would you do with a room full of magic?

 1998 A.D., Netherlands.
 In the corner office on the 40th floor, eight men stood in their pristine suits and crisp hair cuts, looking at the speaker phone at the center of the desk.
 There was some static, a loud beep, and then “Hey everyone, can you hear me?
 OK, so good news, the deal just officially went through.
 We got Cell press.”
 The room filled with smirks, head nods, and smug pats on the back.
 “Get to it boys, now’s the fun part.”
 Chuckling to himself, one of the men reached over and ended the call, and then said bluntly “Now we really have them by the balls.”
 There was a prolonged silence, as each man in the room contemplated how aggressively they could now push the ransom strategy that had already outperformed all expectations.
 The demand for these journals was unflappable, as reliable as the sun setting in the west.
 A short, stalky man elbowed his way to the front of the group holding a stack of folders.
 “Alright everyone.
 These are the new targets.
 Let’s run the numbers again and get the new contracts written up.”

 2020 A.D., Chile.
 “Oh dear, what did I just do…” she murmured to herself as she looked at the screen: Congratulations, your discovery is now live!
 With a single click, she had just shared (with everyone!) the culmination of three years of intense work, first in the jungle with those sneaky geckos and then in lab recreating their foot pad biomechanics with carbon nanotubes.
 She had even been invited to publish the work in a high profile journal, but she just couldn’t do it.
 She didn’t want the fast-track, she wanted the whole community to pick through the findings.
 She wanted to know if it was real.
 She closed her laptop and hugged it nervously.
 All this had made sense just a moment ago, but now… what was stopping her competitor in New York from claiming credit for the discovery in his next publication?
 Slumping back onto the sofa, she nibbled on a cookie and broodingly sipped her hot cocoa.
 As the chocolatey goodness filled her belly, she remembered that she was a person of principle and passion.
 She had seized the moment, ventured into the new, the bold, the crazy!
 It was settled then.
-Let science now move at the speed of the modern world.
+Let science now move at the speed of the world.

 47 B.C., North Africa.
 The merchant’s boat rocked in the harbor as an officer in full Ptolemaic regalia raised his towering frame up onto the bow.
-Startled, the merchant looked up, then averted his gaze to out beyond the docks.
+Startled, the merchant looked up, then sheepishly averted his gaze to out beyond the docks.
 There were rows of date palms framing a long, sparkling mirror pond, and an immaculate marble building with tall Greek columns.
 At the building’s entrance, he could see a small figure step out into the morning sunlight, twirl around, and then stare up into the sky as if expecting something miraculous to happen.
-The officer coughed loudly to get the merchant’s attention.
+Growing impatient, the officer coughed loudly to get the merchant’s attention.
 “Don’t move.
 We’re going to search the boat for books.
 Anything we find will be taken for duplication and returned shortly.”
 The merchant raised his hand slightly as if to protest, but realized the futility of resisting.
-The cold stare of the oversized officer made it crystal clear this was not a negotiation — it was an unwavering demand from a society intent on amassing the largest, publicly accessible collection of knowledge in the world.
+The cold stare of the oversized officer made it crystal clear this was not a negotiation — it was an unwavering demand from a passionate society intent on amassing the largest, publicly accessible collection of knowledge in the world.